A Look Back At Born Free 6

 Jeff Leighton's 1942 Harley-Davidson UL took home 3rd place at Born Free 8.
 Those pipes are insanely cool and the engine in spotless.

-Tim Vander's 1961 Harley-Davidson Panhead is looking good with the twisted sissy bar, internal throttle and narrow 21 inch front wheel.
+Tim Vander’s 1961 Harley-Davidson Panhead is looking good with the twisted sissy bar, internal throttle, and narrow 21-inch front wheel, serving as a perfect example of how sissy bars for Harley Davidson can blend both style and functionality.

 Aki Sakamoto of Hogkillers doing things different in this flashy, but performance-built, Harley-Davidson.